LoickVirot/Octopass/README.md

 Free and open source password manager, easy to use, client-side decryption.

 ## How does it work ?
-To bettenr understand how Octopass work, here is an activit diagram.
+To better understand how Octopass works, here is an activity diagram.
 ![activity diagram](https://img.ziggi.org/S8bpFWsX.png)

 With this process, the server never know any passwords from client or user : it always recieve encrypted password.